abhinav-m/DataStructures/README.md

 ## TODOS:
-* Heap implementation and basic operations
+* Heap implementation and basic operations - to test
 * BST implementation and basic operations
 * Trees implementation and basic operations